Stay Prepared and Informed: SCS Safety and Public Health Resources

 Emergency Resources

-The following medical emergency resources are available at the SCS building:
+The following medical emergency resources are available at 111 Mass:

 • Automated External Defibrillators (AED): AEDs are used to help those experiencing sudden cardiac arrest.
 The sophisticated, yet easy-to-use medical device can analyze the heart's rhythm and, if necessary, deliver an electrical shock, or defibrillation, to help the heart re-establish an effective rhythm.